 Why come on Crowdfunding For Charities and Social Enterprises?

 It might not feel like it, but now may actually be a good time for a new fundraising campaign.
 Many organisations need urgent funding to cover unexpected costs and short-term projects set up in response to the coronavirus crisis.
 At the same time, community spirit is at an all-time high.
-With people working from home and pubs and restaurants closed, some donors might actually have more time and money than usual – and many people are desperate to do something to help.
+Some donors might actually have more time and money than usual – and many people are desperate to do something to help.

 We’ve all read about successful crowdfunding campaigns which have captured public imagination and raised an incredible amount of money in a short space of time.
 Crowdfunding is a great way to raise vital funds, engage your existing supporter base and attract new donors.